-Selected clock: The CLK_IND flag indicates the reference clock signal: $CLK_IND = 0$ indicates CLK0 is the clock reference signal, $CLK_IND = 1$ indicates CLK1 is the reference clock signal.
+Selected clock: The CLK_IND flag indicates the reference clock signal: CLK_IND = 0 indicates CLK0 is the clock reference signal, CLK_IND =1 indicates CLK1 is the reference clock signal.

-Clock failure: A valid clock signal that is stuck (high or low) for at least one input clock period.
+Clock failure: A valid clock signal that is stuck (high or low) for at least one input clock period (NF>1).
 The primary clock and the secondary clock is monitored for failure.
 Valid clock signals must be within the AC and DC specification for the input reference clock.
 A loss of clock is detected if as well as the loss of both clocks.
-In the case of both clocks lost, the MPC9893 will set the alarm flags and the PLL will stall.
-The MPC9893 does not monitor and detect changes in the input frequency.
+In the case of both clocks are lost, the MPC9895 will set the alarm flags and the VCO will run at its lowest frequency.
+The PLL will not be locked.
+The MPC9895 has to be reset by OE/MR to recover from this situation, it is recommended to re-apply the startup sequence and to use the manual mode (MAN/A=0) to select the primary clock.

+The MPC9895 does not monitor and detect changes in the input frequency.